Andreprado20/uvv_bd_1_cc2m/problemSet02/README.md

 ### EN

-This repository contains a project of the **Database Design and Development I** of the Computer Science course at the [Universidade Vila Velha](https://uvv.br/).
+This repository contains a project of the **Database Design and Development I** discipline of the Computer Science course at the [Universidade Vila Velha](https://uvv.br/).

 The project, assigned by Mr. [Abrantes Araujo Silva Filho](https://github.com/abrantesasf), the course teacher in this semester, consists on presenting on a single script lots of SQL codes to execute some queries at the database built in the last problem set, [pSet01](https://github.com/Andreprado20/uvv_bd_1_cc2m/tree/main/pSet01).